Drilled Bell Bottom Piers in Foundation Repair

 One of the many methods we can use to repair your foundation is a drilled bell bottom pier.
-This method uses a vertical structure with a wide “bell” shape at the base to add support to a concrete slab foundation that is either sinking, heaving, or is otherwise compromised.
+A drilled bell-bottom pier uses a vertical structure with a wide “bell” shape at the base to add support to a concrete slab foundation that is either sinking, heaving, or is otherwise compromised.

 01